 In narcolepsy, the person almost immediately goes to the REM; the non-REM stage is too short or non existent.
 In essence, they dream immediately after sleep.
 Muscles and other parts of the body in REM (dreams) are either paralyzed or under complete control of the dream.
-This explains why the person with narcolepsy loses muscle control and often hallucinates.
+This explains why the person with this neurological disorder loses muscle control and often hallucinates.

 Narcolepsy does not discriminate between the two genders.
-The first sign of narcolepsy is usually seen in the early decade of life but remain hidden until they are fully developed.
-Typically, many people who have narcolepsy are diagnosed late.
+The first sign of this is usually seen in the early decade of life but remain hidden until they are fully developed.
+Typically, many people who have this sleep disorder are diagnosed late.

 Narcolepsy does not have a known cause.
 However, there are genes that shared by all narcoleptics.
 They have defectes in the gene that releases chemical that control the sleep-wake cycle.
 Studies have also shown a strong association between narcolepsy and deficiency of the chemical hypocretin.
 It is also possibly caused by defects in the part of the brain that controls REM sleep.

 There are four main symptoms that are seen in all narcolepsy patients:

 - Excessive Daytime sleepiness: it can be so severe and sudden the person sleeps when eating, driving, or when talking to a friend.

 - Cataplexy: loss of muscle tone and is initiated by strong emotions such as laughing, anger or happiness in dream.

 - Hallucinations: just before sleeping they hallucinate about thing or events that are around them.

 - Sleep paralysis: inability to move or speak just before sleeping or after waking up.